Kritika6789/Boardgame/README.md

 - Schema.sql file to customize the schema and input initial data
 - Thymeleaf Fragments to reduce redundancy of repeating HTML elements (head, footer, navigation)

+## Working of Project ##
+This Project include complete Devops Setup to deploy the application on EKS Cluster.
+Before deployment certain operations are performed like static code analysis, building image, storing artifacts, scanning image using trivy and pushing image to ECR.
+After this application is deployed on EKS Cluster.

+## Components ##
-**Assignment-Deploy BoardGame Application on EKS Cluster.**
+EKS Cluster- Application is deployed on it

-**Jenkins-CI Pipeline:**
+Jenkins - Handles CI/CD Pipeline
+SonarQube - Used to Scan image and perform Static Code analysis Nexus - Used to Store Artifacts.
+Two Repos are created one is Nexus Snapshot and other one is Nexus release.
+Trivy - Used to scan image and find vulnerabilties in it ECR - Push Image to ECR

+## Jenkins-CI Pipeline:##

 - Clone the repo
 - Perform sonarqube analysis to scan the code and check vulnerabilities, duplicate lines of code realred information on Sonarqube UI.
 It runs on port 9000
 - Quality Gate: Addedd the quality checks and when these checks will be passed then only image will be build
 - Build the package using mvn clean package
 - Nexus: Deploy the artifacts on Nexus.
 Created 2 repos on nexus, one is maven release and other one is maven snapshot.Changing the version in pom.xml to 7.0.0-SNAPSHOT will store    artifacts in maven snapshot.and if version id 7.0.0 in pom.xml then artifacts will be stored in maven-release repo.Nexus is running on port 8081.
 - Install Docker
 - Build Docker image
 - Use trivy to scan image and find vulnerabilties in image
 - Push image to ECR

-**Jenkins-Deployment:**

-**Prequisist:**
-Created EKS Cluster, Node groups, and connected the ec2 instance with the cluster to access it.Cluster IAM Role and NODE IAM role is created.
-And access point in cluster is added so that EC2 instance can access the cluster.
+## Jenkins-Deployment: ##

+** Prequisist:**
+** EKS-CLUSTER Setup **
+- Create a EKS Cluster on AWS and create NODE Groups
+- While creating Cluster IAM role and NODE IAM role is used
+- Run aws eks update-kubeconfig --region your-region --name cluster-name
+- Create a Access point in EKS Cluster to connect ec2 instance with Cluster
 - Check the connection using kubectl get nodes

+** In Jenkins-Deployment Pipeline : **
 - clone the repo in instance
 - Run kubectl apply -f deployment-service.yml.
 After running this pods, deployment and service is created.
 Service type is load balancer and can access applicvation using this load balancer created on AWS.

-**MONITORING**
+## MONITORING ##
 - Prometheus and grafana is used to monitor Jenkins and EKS Cluster.
 - Prometehus runs on port 9090 and Grafana on port 3000

+## Security Group ##
+- Jenkins - Allow  HTTPS(443), Jenkins(8080), Sonarqube (9000), Nexus(8081)
+- Sonarqube - Allow sonarqube(9000), HTTPS(443), Jenkins(8080)
+- Nexus - Allow Nexus(8081), HTTPS(443), Jenkins(8080)
+- Prometheus - Allow Port 9090
+- Grafana- Allow Port 3000

+## Quick verification  ##
+After deployment:

+- Check the app loads through the load balancer
+- Look at Grafana dashboards for metrics
+- Make sure no critical security issues in the latest scan
+- Verify your JAR ended up in the right Nexus repo